qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

     plt.show()

-Second, we solve the equation by using Jax.array as the input and ``jax.experimental.ode.odeint`` as a solver.
+Second, we solve the equation by using jax.numpy.array as the input and ``jax.experimental.ode.odeint`` as a solver.

 .. jupyter-execute::